 2005 – today

-The modern logo of the company became less cumbersome.
+The company’s modern logo became less cumbersome.
 It was designed by the branding agency Lambie-Nairn.
 The three uppercase letters with the red-highlighted font O look more airy and stylish.
-The color contrast creates an effect that draws the eye to the center, focusing on the most important events.
+The color contrast creates an effect that draws the eye to the center, where it focuses on the most important events.

 Font and Colors

 Light gray and red blend well with the company’s broadcasting theme.
-Gray indicates the ability to filter out secondary events, focusing on the main ones.
+Gray indicates the ability to filter out secondary events and focus on the main ones.
 The two shades represent two directions of work.
 Red reflects sensation, urgency, and the importance of news topics.
 It signifies speed, which is crucial in sports.
 Gray is the meticulous work in forming the airwaves, invisible to viewers and listeners.

 The font of the inscription is Gotham, with smooth and slender glyphs.